Legohead259/PCAN-RS232-Interface/README.md

 ### CAN Message Terminal

-By default, PCAN UI will open and enable the defualt settings on the UI and on the PCAN device.
+By default, PCAN UI will open and enable the default settings on the UI and on the PCAN device.
 When the OPEN button is selected, any CAN messages received by the PCAN will automatically display in the central terminal in the following formats:
 * tXXXYZZ...
 * TXXXXXXXXYZZ...
 * rXXXY